Synral/synral.github.io/portfolio.md

 A project in collaboration with the Toronto Zoo as a member of Sedna Games, a group of students from Ontario Tech University.
 Features two complete levels (Wetlands and Arctic) and functions as a prototype proof of design developed over a year (09/2020 ~ 09/2021).

-Over the course of the project, I was in charge of the gameplay mechanics
+Over the course of the project, our group of seven collaborated over Discord and planned our timeline using Jira.
+We would undergo daily scrums to check for progress on our weekly tasks, and hold a larger meeting every week to assign new tasks and deal with merging on our repository hosted on Github (using Github Desktop).

 # [Primordial](https://promethaes.itch.io/primordial)
 [![Primordial](http://img.youtube.com/vi/iZOTqHBXW2M/0.jpg)](https://www.youtube.com/watch?v=iZOTqHBXW2M)